Eventtia/eventtia-core-docs/source/includes/_notifications.md

   }
 }
 ```
-This endpoint get the mass notifications stats and return it
+This endpoint allows you to obtain the progress and stats of a massive notification after the user sent it.

 ***HTTP Request***